-The Intensive Outpatient Program is highly structured (16 sessions) and is designed to maximize recovery through the use of individual, group and family therapy.
-Therapy sessions are generally offered mornings and mid-afternoons/evenings Monday-Friday.
+The Intensive Outpatient Program is highly structured and is designed to maximize recovery through the use of individual, group and family therapy.
+Therapy sessions are generally offered mornings and mid-afternoons/evenings Monday through Thursday.

 In this program, a wellness model of recovery is used to assist the patient in making lifestyle changes and to become involved in self-help groups such as AA or NA.
 Family members are also encouraged to become involved with the treatment process through participating in family therapy sessions.
 At the completion of the program, patients are then placed into Extended Phase-II part of the program.